- Michelin CROSSCLIMATE2 all-season car, SUV, CUV and van on-road tire

 >> Section width varies approximately 0.2" (5mm) for every 0.5" change in rim width.

->> Tread patterns are often tuned to accomodate different tire widths.
+>> Tread patterns are often tuned to accommodate different tire widths.
 Tires for a particular dimension of a given tireline may vary in appearance from the tire shown in the photograph.

 WARNING: Serious or fatal injury may result from tire failure due to underinflation or overloading.
 To ensure correct air pressure and vehicle load, refer to vehicle owner's manual or tire information placard on the vehicle.
 Serious injury or death may result from explosion of tire/rim assembly due to improper mounting.
 Only tire professionals should mount tires and they should never inflate beyond 40 psi to seat the beads.
 Before mixing types of tires in any configuration on any vehicle, be sure to check the vehicle owner's manual for its recommendations.